Steps to learning to drive

 The first step to learning to drive in Ireland is to pass the driver theory test.

-The theory test is a computer-based examination of motoring rules and practices appropriate to the category of vehicle you want to be licenced to drive.
+The theory test is a computer-based examination of motoring rules and practices appropriate to the category of vehicle (car, work vehicle, bus, truck, motorcycle or moped) you want to be licenced to drive.

 The driver theory test checks your knowledge of: